-Inclusion criteria were participants aged between 60 and 90 years at the Geronto Geriatric Centre who wished to participate in the study and who had signed a letter of informed consent; therefore, those who did not wish to participate were excluded.
+Inclusion criteria were participants aged between 60 and 90 years from the Geronto Geriatric Centre who wished to participate in the study and had signed a letter of informed consent, therefore those who did not wish to participate were excluded.

-As elimination criteria, participants who left any of the assessment tests unfinished, previous neurodegenerative diseases and nonattendance at the assessments, as well as patients who wished to withdraw from the study, were excluded.
+As elimination criteria, participants who left any of the assessment tests unfinished, previous neurodegenerative diseases and non-attendance to the assessments as well as patients who wished to withdraw from the study were discarded.